ekuester/SCMP-INS8060-NIBL-FloatingPoint-TinyBASIC-Interpreter/NIBLFP/INSTRUCTION_SET.md

     AUTO n,m generates line numbers starting at n with increment m (ctrl c to quit) BYE quit floating point basic
     EDIT n
     allows editing of line n.
-Characters may be inserted with cntrl Q and deleted with cntrl X, cntrl C will exit EDIT LINK x (link to user routine at hex x)
+Characters may be inserted with ctrl Q and deleted with ctrl X, ctrl C will exit LINK #C000 (link to user routine at hex C000)
     LIST
     LIST n
     LIST n-m